Memorandum of Understanding with Los Angeles Police Department

 United States federal government, through the Clery Act, mandates the disclosure of certain crime statistics so that Otis College of Art and Design students, employees, and families can be educated about implemented safety and security measures and relevant crime statistics from January to December of 2015.

 Please be aware that these are statistics for the most severe forms of crime.
 Students, faculty, and staff should always be vigilant about their personal safety and take care of their personal possessions.
 All reported campus crime statistics received through the “OTIS Incident/Injury Report System” (crime figures) can be accessed by contacting Terry Goddard, Chief Safety and Security Officer at email@example.com

-A Cmpus Safety Officer or Security Officer is available 24 hours a day and is stationed in the front lobby of the main security office located on the first floor of the Academic Wing.
+A Cmpus Safety Officer or Security Officer is available 24 hours a day and is stationed in the front lobby of the main campus safety office located on the first floor of the Academic Wing.
 An additional Campus Safety Officer or Security Officer is stationed, after hours, in the Ahmanson building lobby on the Goldsmith campus.
 The officers make regularly scheduled rounds of the building(s) and its perimeter.
-Please contact the security officers immediately at x6965 if you need assistance.
+Please contact the campus safety officers immediately at x6965 if you need assistance.
 If you need the Los Angeles Police Department or paramedic assistance, dial 911.

 Culver City Grad Studios are open 24 hours a day w/o Campus Safety Officer or Security Officers on site.

 Otis College of Art and Design has implemented an Otis Alert System which will call and/or text message students, staff, and faculty in the event of an emergency on campus or in the surrounding area.

 Students: During registration each semester, students have the opportunity to input contact information for the Otis Alert System.